akoeplinger/runtime/docs/workflow/building/mono/README.md

 `/p:MonoEnableLLVM=true` - Builds mono w/ LLVM

-`/p:MonoEnableLLVM=true /p:MonoLLVMDir=path/to/llvm` - Builds mono w/ LLVM from a custom path

-`/p:MonoEnableLLVM=true /p:MonoLLVMDir=path/to/llvm /p:MonoLLVMUseCxx11Abi=true` - Builds mono w/ LLVM
-from a custom path (and that LLVM was built with C++11 ABI)

 For `build.sh`

 `/p:DisableCrossgen=true` - Skips building the installer if you don't need it (builds faster)